St Julian's Church, Kingston Buci: History

 One unusual and ancient feature of the church, which survived in a complete form until the 14th century, was an anchorite's cell.
 These rare features, associated with medieval churches, housed hermits who were pursuing a life of asceticism: they would be walled up inside the cell for life, and a window into the chancel would connect them to the church.
 At St Julian's Church, the cell walls themselves were removed by the 14th century, but the window (a form of hagioscope) and a door remain in perfect condition, and the roofline can still be seen.
 The door would have been built over when the anchorite was in the cell.

 Lancet and Perpendicular Gothic windows were added in the north, south and west walls in the 14th and 15th centuries.
 The Lewknor family, who held the advowson in the 16th century, built an Easter Sepulchre at the north end of the chancel, containing the family tomb and memorials.
 Restoration in the 19th century renewed some of the windows—for which the Perpendicular style was retained except in the east wall, which was given a large lancet window—improved the north aisle and added a buttress to the outside of the nave.
+One of the stained-glass windows is dedicated to the memory of the painter Ida Lees (1856-1928), and was made by Jones & Willis.